kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

-# Use asset bundles to deploy a kedro project
+# Use databricks asset bundles and jobs to deploy a Kedro project

 Databricks jobs are a way to execute code on Databricks clusters, allowing you to run data processing tasks, ETL jobs, or machine learning workflows.
 In this guide, we explain how to package and run a Kedro project as a job on Databricks.